 ‘Age is continuous between birth and death.
 There are, however, many ways in which society demarcates population groups by age.
 These include, for example, different stages of education, varying ages at which ‘adult’ activities are legally permitted and the state retirement age.
 Age is relative: 50 may be old in a population with low life expectancy.
 The experience of particular social roles or life stages can vary with age – for example, becoming a parent as a teenager or in one’s 40s.
 Cultural context also affects how age is perceived and the expectations of roles and treatment appropriate at different ages.’

 Scottish Government Evidence Reviews

 The Scottish Government have published a series of Equality Evidence Reviews, to inform the development of the public sectors equality outcomes.
-The reviews explore available evidence about the scale and severity of issues faced by people with protected characteristics.
+The reviews explore available evidence about the scale and severity of issues faced by people with protected characteristics, including age.

 - Reshaping care for older people: a programme for change 2011-2021 provides a framework to address the challenges of supporting and caring for Scotland’s growing older population into the next decade and beyond.